Rihanna Is Reportedly Considering Bringing Out Collaborators Like Drake and Jay-Z At the Super Bowl Halftime Show

-The 2023 Super Bowl halftime show is set to be an unforgettable experience, as hit-making singer Rihanna is poised to end her hiatus for her headlining performance at Glendale, Arizona’s State Farm Arena.
+The 2023 Super Bowl halftime show is set to be an unforgettable experience, as hit-making singer Rihanna is poised to end her hiatus for her headlining performance at Glendale, Arizona’s State Farm Stadium.
 Just as quickly as she was announced as the headliner, speculation began about who she would bring out as a special guest, if any.

 Rihanna is the Super Bowl 2023 halftime show headliner